8 Tips To Make You a Smart Home Buyer

 One tool that real estate agents have that the general public doesn’t, is access to the local multiple listing service (MLS).
 Once you understand your must-haves and your dealbreakers, your real estate agent can set up a personalized alert anytime a home that meets your exact criteria is listed on the market.
 In a hot sellers’ market this is still the BEST tool to get new home alerts instantly and far more accurate than Zillow.

 The home inspection is a very important step in the home buying process.
-Make sure you and your agent are present for the inspection and listen carefully to any concerns that he or she has about the property.
+Make sure you and your agent are present for the inspection.
+Listen carefully to any concerns that he or she has about the property.
 Ask questions about common problems that the inspector sees in the home.
 After the inspection, you will have a good idea of what you will ask the seller to repair and what you’re okay taking on yourself.